snsaiphoo/binf6110_assignment2/README.md

 <div align="center">
 <img src="figures/LRT.png" width="600"/>
 <br>
-<b>Figure 4.</b> Gene expression patterns of LRT-significant genes grouped by similar expression trajectories across Stage 1, Stage 2, and Stage 3.
-Values represent Z-scored gene expression levels.
+<b>Figure 4.</b>Expression trajectories of LRT-significant genes clustered by similar temporal patterns across Stage 1, Stage 2, and Stage 3.
+Each panel represents a gene cluster, with individual gene profiles shown as lines and summarized by boxplots at each stage.
+Values are Z-scored expression levels to emphasize relative changes over time.
+The clusters illustrate distinct patterns, including decreasing, increasing, and stage-specific expression trends during biofilm development.
 </div>
 <br/>
 A likelihood ratio test (LRT) was performed to identify genes that change significantly across all three developmental stages.
 Significant genes were grouped based on similar expression patterns shown in Figure 4.
 Group 1 genes (n = 346) showed high expression in Stage 1 followed by decreased expression in later stages.
 Group 3 genes (n = 523) displayed the opposite trend, with low expression in Stage 1 and 2 and increased expression in Stage 3.
 Groups 2 (n = 51) and 4 (n = 80) showed peak expression in Stage 2 before decreasing.
 These trajectory patterns demonstrate clear stage-dependent transcriptional changes during biofilm development.